 One technique advanced photographers use is called “Exposing to the Right”.
 Because there is no perfect way of exposing, photographers came up with this technique to retain the highlights and exposure of an image as much as possible without losing quality.
 Essentially, you are overexposing your images to the right of the histogram without blowing out the highlights and re-balancing the photo in post-processing.

 This technique is not recommended for beginner photographers, but it’s worth mentioning that it’s a powerful tool to use when combined with Exposure Compensation.
 There are limitless possibilities in your camera, so experiment when you can!

 Another related technique is something called Exposure Bracketing, or AEB.
 When you set your camera on AEB, it essentially takes multiple photos in a row, each one with different exposures.
-The first image is at normal exposure, the second one underexposed, and the last one being overexposed.
+The first image is at normal exposure, the second one is underexposed, and the last one is overexposed.

 Exposure Bracketing is a great way to practice and learn how Exposure Compensation works and is a nice safety technique to use for every type of photographer.

 It’s important to experiment and learn about your camera’s capabilities as much as possible.
 Adding Exposure Compensation to your daily shooting is an easy and quick way to control the exposure.
 As we know, the less post-processing we have to do, the better!

 Give it a try and let us know in the comments below your experiences using this simple and easy technique!